contagon/handbook/handbook/25-temple-and-family-history-work.md

 The bishopric calls one or more temple preparation instructors.
 Lessons and instructions for organizing the course are in [Endowed from on High: Temple Preparation Seminar Teacher’s Manual](https://www.churchofjesuschrist.org/study/manual/endowed-from-on-high/introduction?lang=eng).
 Participants are given copies of [Preparing to Enter the Holy Temple](https://www.churchofjesuschrist.org/study/manual/preparing-to-enter-the-holy-temple/preparing-to-enter-the-holy-temple?lang=eng).
 For personal study and lesson resources, see [temples.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/temples).

-## 25.3 Organizing Temple and Family History Work in the Stake
+## 25.3 Stake Leaders

-Stake leaders support ward leaders and members in their temple and family history efforts.

 ### 25.3.1 Stake Presidency

 The stake president holds the keys for God’s work of salvation and exaltation in the stake.
-He and his counselors have the following responsibilities for the temple and family history aspect of that work:
+He and his counselors have the following responsibilities to help unite families for eternity:

 * Help members prepare to make sacred covenants as they receive temple ordinances (see [27.1](27-temple-ordinances-for-the-living.md#271-receiving-temple-ordinances)).
-* Encourage members to worship in the house of the Lord as often as their circumstances allow.
+* Encourage all members, especially single sisters and brothers and those who are not endowed, to have a current recommend and worship in the house of the Lord as often as their circumstances allow.
-* Ensure that the doctrine and blessings of temple and family history work are taught regularly in stake meetings.
-This work unites families for eternity.
+* Ensure that the doctrine and blessings of uniting families for eternity (as described in [1.2.4](1-work-of-salvation-and-exaltation.md#124-uniting-families-for-eternity)) are taught regularly in stake meetings.
 * Encourage members to learn about their ancestors and perform temple ordinances on their behalf.
 * Conduct temple recommend interviews (see [chapter 26](26-temple-recommends.md)).

-In his regular meeting with each elders quorum president, a member of the stake presidency discusses temple and family history work in the ward (see [8.3.1](8-elders-quorum.md#831-stake-presidency-and-bishop)). [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The counselors in the elders quorum presidency and the high councilor assigned to the quorum may attend.
+In his regular meeting with each elders quorum president, a member of the stake presidency discusses the ward’s efforts to unite families for eternity through temple and family history work (see [8.3.1](8-elders-quorum.md#831-stake-presidency-and-bishop)). [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The counselors in the elders quorum presidency and the high councilor assigned to the quorum may attend.

 ### 25.3.2 Stake Adult Leadership Committee